Selling Land to Developers

 Understanding current zoning restrictions

-Zoning ordinances and future land use maps (FLUMs) are the municipal rulebooks for your property.
-They dictate density, usage, setbacks, and more.
+Zoning ordinances and Future Land Use Maps (FLUMs) are the municipal rulebooks for your property.
+They dictate density, usage, setbacks, building height limitations, and more.
 Whether your land is zoned for residential, commercial, or agricultural use fundamentally determines its value and the type of developer it will attract.
-Understanding your specific zoning designation (e.g., R-10, I-1, or PUD) is step one.
+Understanding your specific zoning designation (e.g., R-10, I-1, Office & Institutional-2, or Planned Unit Development) is step one.

-Frequently, a developer’s intended use requires a zoning change or conditional use permit.
-This entitlement process is often a lengthy and complex contingency in the sales contract, involving public hearings, planning commission recommendations, and final approval by the local governing body.
+Frequently, a developer's intended use requires a zoning change or conditional use permit.
+This entitlement process is often a lengthy and complex contingency in the sales contract, involving public hearings, planning commission recommendations, and final approval by the local governing body (Town Council or County Commissioners).
 Be prepared for this timeline and its impact on the closing date.

 Environmental Regulations and Assessments